JASYTIONLINE/3302_cmpa_repo/content/d0-compliance/readme.md

 integrityCheck: true
 ---
 [[index|Home – CMPA 3302 Knowledge Base Portal]]
-# Compliance Directorate Explanations
+# What is the D0 Compliance Directorate (ReadMe)

 This README provides the doctrinal explanation of the **Compliance Directorate**.

-Where the index is the map, this page defines **what this lane is for, how it works, and when it should be used**.
+Where the index is the map, this page defines what this lane is for, how it works, and when it should be used.
 Compliance is the **civilian equivalent of Command and Control (C2)** in the DELTA system.
 It ensures that the entire knowledge base functions under rules, standards, and validation procedures.
 Without compliance, the rest of the Delta Lanes cannot operate effectively.

 ---
 ### Navigation